Danse4mobility/lib-dfmmetadata/README.md

 ### TODO

-1. consider other runner
-2. implement scheme to .jsonc validator
+1. continue with dynamo db cataloque item upload, boto3
-3. replicate to usecases (objects)
+5. replicate to usecases (objects)
+7. sync to s3 with **basic policy attachment**
+9. "lock" tag object for rewrite.
+If metadata exist for object, force edit, merge, rather than rewrite
-4. library / extension vscode
+13. library / extension vscode, implement scheme to .jsonc validator

 ### Consider